-What is BOAS grading?
+What is BOAS Grading?

-What are the symptoms of BOAS?
+What are symptoms of BOAS?

-- Tight nostrils
+- Narrow nostrils

 - Overheating in hot weather

-- Reduced exercise ability
+- Impaired exercise ability

 - Seizures and loss of consciousness

-Who can grant BOAS grading?
+Who can provide BOAS grading?